diningphil/CGMM/README.md

 # Contextual Graph Markov Model (CGMM)

 ## Summary
 CGMM is a generative approach to learning contexts in graphs.
 It combines information diffusion and local computation through the use of a deep architecture and stationarity assumptions.
 The model does NOT preprocess the graph into a fixed structure before learning.
 Instead, it works with graphs of any size and shape while retaining scalability.
 Experiments show that this model works well compared to expensive kernel methods that extensively analyse the entire input structure in order to extract relevant features.
-In contrast, CGMM extract as more abstract features as the architecture is built (incrementally).
+In contrast, CGMM extract more abstract features as the architecture is built (incrementally).

 We hope that the exploitation of the proposed framework, which can be extended in many directions, can contribute to the extensive use of both generative and discriminative approaches to the adaptive processing of structured data.